 - Matthias Farley (1.2 M): Although it’s not big money we’re clearing here it gives the Jets more flexibility and they can probably resign him after the Draft (or a player of the same caliber) if they can’t address the position.

 - Trumaine Johnson (3 M): One of the biggest misses of the Maccagnan era, Johnson’s contract is still going to cost the team 12 million in dead money.
 His play wasn’t good enough this year and he has been benched during the season.
 Add to that that most of the fan base wants him cut and this is probably the route the Jets go.
 A restructure would clear 6 million but will make him a harder cap casualty to cut in the future, and I don’t think that will happen.

-If all these players are cut the Jets would clear 19.95 million and their cap will be 72.95 million to re-sign and then what’s left in free agency.
+If all these players are cut this offseason, the Jets would clear 19.95 million in 2020.
+More so, their cap will be 72.95 million to re-sign, plus what’s left in free agency.

 Key players to re-sign

 - Brian Poole, CB: He has to be one of the biggest priorities to re-sign he has played surprisingly well at slot, and he is a young player who the Jets would be smart to build around.
 He also shouldn’t be that expensive, 20M-25M over 4 years sounds reasonable enough.

 - Alex Lewis, OL: One of the first things Joe Douglas did when he arrived was getting Alex Lewis who ended up playing much better than I anticipated, and should be at the very least a great backup option moving forward.
 His price also shouldn’t be too high.